The Best New England Clam Chowder Recipe

 Ingredient Notes

-Bacon - Salt pork is the more traditional pork fat used in an authentic New England clam chowder recipe, but bacon is easier to find in grocery stores and I actually like it better.
-The bacon drippings add flavor and body to the stock, which gives it incredible depth and complexity, while the cooked bacon makes an excellent crunchy garnish.
+Bacon - Salt pork is the more traditional pork fat used in an authentic New England clam chowder recipe, but bacon is easier to find and I actually like it better.
+Use whichever you prefer!

-Flour - Use all purpose flour.
-If making a gluten-free clam chowder, use a gluten-free 1:1 replacement.
-For an extra creamy soup, you can thicken it further wither either a flour or cornstarch slurry.
+Flour - To thicken the soup.
+My version is not super thick and gloppy, but if you prefer an extra creamy soup, you can double the flour or thicken it further wither either a flour or cornstarch slurry.

-Heavy cream - Heavy whipping cream is what makes a creamy New England clam chowder.
+Heavy cream - Heavy whipping cream is essential for this recipe!
 Don't substitute for a lighter cream or whole milk - it makes a difference.

 *Find the full ingredient list in the recipe card below!